lf-edge/ekuiper/fvt_scripts/README.md

 - [EdgeX source with condition](select_edgex_condition_rule.jmx)

-  The test script is used for testing [Kuiper EdgeX source](../docs/en_US/rules/sources/edgex.md).
+  The test script is used for testing [eKuiper EdgeX source](../docs/en_US/rules/sources/edgex.md).
 To run the script,

   - A mockup EdgeX value descriptor service should be compiled and run before test.